MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-single-sign-on.md

 **Advantages**

-The following are advantages of SSO in Teams:
+The following are the advantages of SSO in Teams:

 * SSO with Azure AD refreshes the authentication token in the background, which minimizes the number of times users need to enter their sign-in credentials.